carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 indicate that all variable length operands have the same number of dynamic values.

+#### VariadicOfVariadic operands

+To declare a variadic operand that has a variadic number of sub-ranges, wrap the `TypeConstraint` for the operand with `VariadicOfVariadic<..., "<segment-attribute-name>">`.

+The second field of the `VariadicOfVariadic` is the name of an `I32ElementsAttr` argument that contains the sizes of the variadic sub-ranges.
+This attribute will be used when determining the size of sub-ranges, or when updating the size of sub-ranges.

 #### Optional operands

 To declare an optional operand, wrap the `TypeConstraint` for the operand with